Caravans for beginners

 - How are you looking to use the caravan?
 Permanent site or travelling to different locations whenever you get the chance?

-One thing is for sure, if you are keen to spend more time with your family enjoying some of New Zealand's amazing scenery than there will be a caravan to suit your budget and need.
+One this is for sure, if you are keen to spend more time with family, enjoying New Zealand's amazing scenery, then there will be a caravan to suit your budget and needs.

 What about caravanning without kids?

 There are so many different ways to use a caravan.
-Suitable for a range of unique circumstances including living full time, temporary living, overflow accommodation for the Christmas holidays at the family bach or as a lifestyle option heading away for weekends and extended holidays.
+Suitable for a range of unique circumstances including living full time, temporary living, overflow accommodation for the Christmas holidays at the family batch or, as a lifestyle option heading away for weekends and extended holidays.

 Some important questions to ask yourself: